 So, if you bought your car new for $20,000, drove it for 10 years, and are now trying to sell it for $7,000, the transaction should be straightforward, especially if you do it online with CarGurus.
 But if you bought an older vehicle for cheap, made improvements, and are selling it for more than you originally paid, you will have to report that when you file your federal and state income taxes, and you may find you owe.

 Selling a vehicle for a profit is considered a capital gain by the IRS, so it does need to be reported on your tax return.
 But figuring the dollar-amount of that gain is not as simple as comparing your purchase price to your sale price.

 You’ll need to add the cost of the improvements you made to the car to your original purchase price (listed on the bill of sale you received when you first bought the car).
-An improvement is anything that’s long term, like new paint, a new sound system, or upgraded mechanical components.
+An improvement is anything that's long-term, like new paint, a new sound system, or upgraded mechanical components.
 It does not include regular maintenance costs like oil changes or brake replacements.
-Again, paperwork is important—it’s best to have receipts detailing the cost of each improvement to help you remember exact figures and to use as proof if needed.
+Again, paperwork is important—it's best to have receipts detailing the cost of each improvement to help you remember exact figures and to use as proof if needed.
 Keeping track of the details makes it easier to check your figures with an online tax calculator, too.

 Do I Have to Pay Tax When I Buy My Car?

-Yes, you must pay sales tax when you buy a used car if you live in a state that has sales tax.
-However, you do not pay that tax to the individual selling the car.
-You will pay it to your state’s DMV when you register the vehicle.
+Yes, you must pay vehicle sales tax when you buy a used car if you live in a state that has sales tax.
+However, you do not pay that tax to the car dealer or individual selling the car.
+You will pay it to your state's DMV when you register the vehicle.

-The state where you register the car is the one that charges the sales tax, not the state where you bought the car.
+The state where you pay vehicle registration fees is the one that charges the sales tax, not the state where you made the vehicle purchase.
 So, if you live in Massachusetts (a state that has sales tax) but buy a car in New Hampshire (a state with no sales tax), you will still have to pay tax to your home state of Massachusetts when you go to get your license plates.
-Traveling out of state to buy a used car will not save you from paying state sales tax.
-Conversely, if you live in a no-sales-tax state (Delaware, Montana, New Hampshire, Oregon, and some parts of Alaska), you don’t need to worry about having to pay sales tax if you choose to travel out-of-state for your next car purchase.
+Traveling out of state to buy a used vehicle will not save you from paying state sales tax.
+Conversely, if you live in a no-sales-tax state (Delaware, Montana, New Hampshire, Oregon, and some parts of Alaska), you don’t need to worry about having to pay another state's sales tax rate if you choose to travel out-of-state for your next car purchase.
 Many states also allow local governments to charge local taxes.
 If you buy a new vehicle in New York, for example, the total amount of car sales tax you will pay varies depending on the city or county.

 The Bottom Line